socky/socky-api/SPECIFICATION.md

 Private channel is channel that name starts with 'private-'.
 So valid example will be 'private-channel' but not '_private-channel'.

 Private channels require WS-Client to ask Authenticator for channel authentication token.
-In order to do so WS-Client should send POST request to Authenticator with following hash:
+In order to do so WS-Client should send HTTP request to Authenticator with following hash in 'payload' parameter:

     { event: 'socky:subscribe', channel: 'private-desired_channel', connection_id: <connection_id> }